Airi Nakayama

 Suntory Oceania persona and userflow

-In Phase 2, following the launch of the landing page and Suntory Oceania’s brand announcement, we moved into designing the full website in line with the new branding.
-This phase involved expanding user personas and tackling the key challenge of organising a large volume of content into intuitive categories and pages that aligned with user needs.
-To achieve this, we explored and tested multiple user flows and sitemap structures to determine the most effective solution.
+We began by developing user personas to better understand the website’s audiences and their needs.
+This insight helped us address the key challenge of organising a large volume of content into intuitive categories and pages aligned with user expectations.
+We explored and tested multiple user flows and sitemap structures to identify the most effective solution.

 Suntory Oceania website sitemap